techsenger/patternfx/README.md

 # Techsenger MVVM4FX

-Techsenger MVVM4FX is a tiny framework for developing JavaFX applications using the MVVM pattern.
-It provides all the necessary interfaces and base class implementations for creating components, which serve as the units of the MVVM pattern.
+Techsenger MVVM4FX is a compact, practical framework for building JavaFX applications with the MVVM pattern.
+It provides practical solutions to the most challenging problems of MVVM, including dynamic component composition, lifecycle management, and component state ownership.
+The framework supplies all necessary interfaces and base class implementations for creating components, which serve as the fundamental units of the MVVM pattern.
 Examples of components include tabs, dialog windows, toolbars, image viewers, help pages, and more.

 As a real example of using this framework, see [TabShell](https://github.com/techsenger/tabshell) project.